apache/mxnet/example/quantization/README.md

 python imagenet_inference.py --symbol-file=./model/custom-symbol.json --param-file=./model/custom-0000.params --rgb-mean=* --rgb-std=* --num-skipped-batches=* --batch-size=* --num-inference-batches=*--dataset=./data/* --ctx=cpu --data-nthreads=1
 ```

-3. Then, you should add `rgb_mean`, `rgb_std`and `excluded_sym_names` in this script.
-Notice that you should exxclude conv/pool layers that has negative data since MKLDNN only support uint8 quantization temporary.
+3. Then, you should add `rgb_mean`, `rgb_std` and `excluded_sym_names` in this script.
+Notice that you should exclude conv/pool layers that has negative data since Intel® MKL-DNN only support uint8 quantization temporary.
 You should also exclude all fc layers in your mdoel.

 4. Then, you can run below command for quantization: